Politics, Power and Paper Trails

 3. Fallout.
 A private fix ignites a constitutional storm.

-letters read aloudnewspaper headlinessharp dialoguewit → urgency → quiet grief
+letters read aloudnewspaper headlinessharp dialoguewit to urgency to quiet grief

 Civil Servicecontain the leak